What Is a Trading Journal?

 Which setups performed best?

 Which time windows made money?
-Which lost money?
+Which lost?

 Did you follow your playbook, or did you take random trades?